thomasthaddeus/cityuseattle.github.io/docs/git/githubaccount.md

     ![](/assets/images/git/github_homepage.png)

- 2. Filling in the form with Email Address, Password and your special username.
+ 2. Fill in the form with your Email Address, Password and your special username.
 It is very straightforward.

     ![](/assets/images/git/registration_process.png)